 - FIV and FeLV serum tests – Retroviral infections can lead to inflammatory oral disease.

 - Biochemical profile to rule out other conditions which may have a similar appearance to stomatitis.
 Typical findings include an elevation in white blood cells.

 - X-ray – To check the condition of the dental roots and bones.
 Stomatitis often affects the molars and pre-molars more than the canines and incisors.

-Stomatitis is very difficult to treat, and response to many treatments are poor.
+Stomatitis is very difficult to cure and the response to many treatments are poor.
 Address the cause, if one has been established.